 - The Teratology Society (www.teratology.org)

-- European Network of Teratogen Information Services (ENTIS) (http://www.entis-org.com)
+- European Network of Teratogen Information Services (ENTIS) (https://www.emedevents.com/organizer-profile/european-network-of-teratology-information-services-entis)

 - Organisation of Teratogen Information Services (OTIS) (https://mothertobaby.org)